 The third principle is that arbitration should be a cost effective procedure.
 It is no secret that international arbitration can be quite expensive.
 When people complain about this, it would be interesting to know why this is so.
-Is it because of the fees and disbursements of the arbitrators, because of the administration fee of the arbitral institution, or because of the fees of the lawyers and experts?
+Is it because of the fees and disbursements of the arbitrators, because of the administration fee of the arbitral institution, or because of the lawyers' fees?
 In any event, it is advisable that the chairperson show to the parties that the tribunal is sensitive to costs in the conduct of the arbitration.